guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 ### Tethering
 When laptop get internet connection from the phone.

+### Time-based one time password (TOTP)
+- Password age systen with TOTP locks our a user that attempt to log in once to 3 separate hosts.

 ### To discover disable SSID (Service Set Identifier)
 Use wireless packet sniffer or perform SSID de-cloak.